-Generally, small local companies are cheaper than the big international car rental companies.
+Generally, small local companies are cheaper than the big international car rental companies and their service is often better.
 It's really worth your while checking a few web sites in oder to find the better deals.
 When you are comparing prices between different car rental agencies, make sure that you are comparing prices for the same vehicle class and range of services (in general - but by no means always - unlimited mileage, comprehensive insurance and breakdown recovery).

 If you plan to rent a vehicle once you are on Crete shop around as well: prices can vary considerably.
 Outside of the July and August months and especially if you want to hire for a week or more, you can look for bargains.
 Check the mechanical condition of the fleet - this is especially important if you want to rent a two-wheeler.